ykay/ma_llm_bootcamp_capstone/README.md

 To run locally:

-1. Run `fastapi dev server.py` at the root directory of this repo to start the backend service.
+1. Run `fastapi dev server.py` OR `uvicorn server:app --reload` at the root directory of this repo to start the backend service.
 It may need a minute to load the documents into the ingestion pipeline to prepare the vectore store index.
 2. Clone `https://github.com/ykay/student-dashboard.git` into a local project directory.
 3. Run `npm run dev` in the cloned directory to start the web app.